Richardinho/cms/stories/to-do/18-home-page-delete.md

-# Story 18: I want to be able to delete articles on the Home Page
+# Story 18: Delete Article buttons on Home Page

+As a user, I want to be able to delete articles from the home page

 **GIVEN** the user is on the home page<br/>
 **WHEN** they click on a delete button on an article link<br/>